dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 **Why would I play feral when I could play any other good spec**

-Fore: *Honestly, at the end of the day, play what you want to play - Feral (and all specs) will be as good as you can play it, your skill with the spec' will be a deciding factor much much before the spec itself is.*
+Fore: *Honestly, at the end of the day, play what you want to play - Feral (and all specs) will be as good as you can play it, your skill with the spec will be a deciding factor much much before the spec itself is.*

----

-**Are there certain dungeons where you should bring SbT or is that just comp dependent?
-Like if you’re running with a Fire Mage**

-Maystine: *From my experience, when running with a fire mage and windwalker monk, SbT was better for overall speed of the dungeon.
-They were just melting trash and I was doing way more ST than them without losing too much aoe.*

-Fore: *From my point of view, if you’re doing keys with other DPS where every single pack is dying too quick for you to reliably get DoTs out and do DPS, you’re not doing keys high enough for your groups level.
-That said, if you save 5% time in killing a boss with ST talents and don’t lose any time on DPS in AoE, then that is obviously a gain overall, I just don’t think that is the reality - I’ just switch between Niya and Korayn depending on if I want more ST vs AoE.*

 ---